 TIP #3 Anticipate what’s ahead on the trail.

 Another key to keeping the pace up on a ride is knowing what terrain, topography, and obstacles are ahead.
-Even if you haven’t ridden a race course or your on an unfamiliar trail, you can get a solid idea about what’s ahead by looking at your surroundings.
+Even if you haven’t ridden a racecourse or you are on an unfamiliar trail, you can get a solid idea about what’s ahead by looking at your surroundings.

 About a year ago, I learned the value of this skill the hard way.
-I was on trail I’ve ridden in the dozens of times, but tall grass had grown up and closed in a long long section of single track.
-The trail was hard-packed clay,flat, and fast.
-However, the grass made it impossible to see more than a two bike lengths ahead on the trail.
+I was on a trail I’ve ridden in dozens of times, but tall grass had grown up and closed in a long, long section of singletrack.
+The trail was hard-packed clay, flat, and fast.
+However, the grass made it impossible to see more than two bike lengths ahead on the trail.
 We were riding at race pace.
 Then I made a huge mistake.
-I thought the trail was going to bear left and instead it took a sharp right.
+I thought the trail was going to bear left, and instead it took a sharp right.
 I shot off the single track and blasted through the tall grass into thin air over a small ravine.